Wilkinator12/MancalaConsoleApp/README.md

 ## What is Mancala?

 Mancala is a board game that predates chess.
-It may even be as old as agriculture itself.
+It may even be nearly as old as agriculture.
 Each player has six "cups" each that start with four seeds in them and their own "home cup" which starts with zero seeds.
 The goal is to get more seeds in your home cup than the other player.

 For a detailed set of rules, please follow this link: https://www.scholastic.com/content/dam/teachers/blogs/alycia-zimmerman/migrated-files/mancala_rules.pdf